-“Sleep affects every area of your life,” says Dr. Breus in the Mindvalley Quest.
+“Sleep affects every area of your life,” says Dr. Michael Breus, a.k.a. the Sleep Doctor and trainer of The Mastery of Sleep Quest on Mindvalley.
 It helps maintain your circadian rhythm, which is the body’s internal clock that regulates the sleep-wake cycle.
 And when this happens, it can lead to various benefits for your overall well-being.

 How Does a Sleep Schedule Go Off-Track?